MSotoudeh/Code-Organizer/README.md

 # Code-Organizer

-Welcome to **Code Organizer**, a powerful and efficient tool designed to help developers structure and manage their code repositories with ease.
 This project parses a single input file containing multiple code snippets, each associated with specific file paths, and organizes them into a well-structured directory tree.
-Impress your team and streamline your workflow by automating code organization!

 ![Code Organizer](assets/code-organizer-banner.jpg)